cantoraman/polymorphism_composition_quiz/quiz_can.md

 Composition
 What do we mean by 'composition' in reference to object-oriented programming?
+Composition is the ability to extend and reuse other classes in a class.

 When would you use composition?
 Provide a simple example in Java.
+A car class can have an engine class that retrieves "driving force" and passes into a gear class, which in turn carries that rotational power to the "wheel" classed objects.
+It doesn't have to do this whole job on its own body.
+It can call the related objects and their methods to pass necessary i/o.

 What is/are the advantage(s) of using composition?
+See above.
+It aids in many ways.
+1. cleaner code
+2. accountability dispersed
+3. relations revealed

-What happens to the behaviours when the object composed of them is destroyed?
+What happens to the behaviours when the object composed of them is destroyed? they are destroyed as well.